scikit-learn-contrib/MAPIE/doc/tutorial_regression.rst

 regression (CQR) strategies.
 Note that for the Jackknife-after-Bootstrap method, we call the :class:`mapie.subsample.Subsample` object that allows us to train bootstrapped models.
-Note also that the CQR method is called with `MapieQuantileRegressor` with a “split” strategy.
+Note also that the CQR method is called with :class:`MapieQuantileRegressor` with a “split” strategy.

 .. code-block:: python